 There are two types of reports available to support the TR auction: confidential Market Participant Reports and Public Reports.
-Market Participant Reports contain TR data specific to your company and Public Reports contain generic data about the TR auction.
+Market Participant Reports contain TR data specific to your organization and Public Reports contain generic data about the TR auction.

 “Quick Takes Issue 15: Retrieving Reports via IESO Reports Site” details how you can access both these types of reports through the Public Reports and Market Participant Report Sites.
 This document is found at IESO Training.

 Market Participant Reports

-Market Participant Reports contain confidential TR auction information related to your company’s participation in the TR market.
-To access these reports, your company must be authorized to participate in the TR market and you must be an authorized TR participant with an IESO user name and password.
+Market Participant Reports contain confidential TR auction information related to your organization’s participation in the TR market.
+To access these reports, your organization must be authorized to participate in the TR market and you must be an authorized TR participant with an IESO user name and password.
 If you require assistance, please contact IESO Customer Relations via email at IESOCustomerRelations@ieso.ca or telephone (905) 403-6900.

 To access the Market Participant Report Site: